Rush Limbo behind the Golden EIB microphone, the fastest three hours in media.

 And so these books are an attempt to tell the truth.

-The glorious truth about the history of the United States, and particularly its early days and its founding, and it's just exceeded our expectations.
+The glorious truth about the history of the United States and particularly its early days and its founding.

-So we're now up to book four Rush Revere and the Star Spangled Banner.
+So we're now up to book four, Rush Revere and the Star-Spangled Banner.

 Rush Revere is me, dressed up as Paul Revere.

-So Rush Revere is able to take his substitute students, a few of them, time traveling back to anywhere he wants to take them in American history, and that's what these books are.
+So Rush Revere is able to take his substitute students, a few of them, time traveling back to anywhere he wants to take them in American history.

-Star Spangled Banner, Francis Scott Key, how the Star Spangled Banner Came to Be, the national anthem, what happened, the students are taken right back to Fort McHenry, where it all happened.
+The students are taken right back to Fort McHenry, where it all happened.

-I don't want to do that, I don't want to give it away, but we're all so excited about it, so proud of it.
+I don't want to give it away, but we're all so excited about it, so proud of it.

 We also time travel back to Philadelphia for the actual writing of some of the nation's founding documents.

-Real events in the lives of these students involving their parents and grandparents and their friends.
+And we combine the time travel with current times, real events in the lives of these students involving their parents and grandparents and their friends.

-And each one is uh is uh is a craft, uh essentially.
+And each one is a craft, essentially.

 Each book is crafted as opposed to written.

-There are a lot of people that put these together in terms of researching the history to get it right, the illustrations, the uh fair use photos that we can use, and there's so many people to help us out here.
+There are a lot of people that put these together in terms of researching the history to get it right, the illustrations, the fair use photos that we can use.

-And it's a great team, it's a fun team to be on.
+It's a fun team to be on.

 And so we've got the pre-orders that started yesterday.

-Book, I think actually goes on sale on October 27th.
+Book, I think, actually goes on sale on October 27th.

-But to get up today, I got up today, and I checked my email, and there's a uh a note from from Catherine with a screen grab from Amazon.
+But to get up today, I got up today and I checked my email.

-And I when I went to bed, it was at number seven.
+When I went to bed, it was at number seven.

 I got an email last night.

-Well, not when I went to bed, it was a little earlier than that, was number seven.
+Well, not when I went to bed.

 And we were thrilled with that.